monopi/bittrexBot/README.md

 * trade - the base token used for exchange
 * currency - the token ticker to be traded
 * valuePercent - the difference in the buy / sell price of the order placed
-* volumePercent - how many tokens are traded during a transaction
+* sellVolumePercent - how many tokens are traded during a transaction
+* buyVolumePercent - how many tokens to purchase.
+Set this number higher than the sellVolumePercent to accumulate more tokens...set it lower to purge tokens
 * extCoinBalance - off exchange token count
 * checkInterval - how often the bot will check for orders